 Dogs are unclean animals in the scripture.
 They devour.
 They are known by their ravenous devouring.
 Jesus said that you should not give that which is holy to the dogs (Matthew 7:8).
 They are dirty and the way they eat their food is to just eat anything indiscriminately.
 They eat unclean things in an unclean way.
 Dogs barely digest their food, they just “wolf” it down!
 It just goes right through their system.
 The Bible makes a distinction between clean and unclean animals, and it had very much to do with how they digested food.
 The ones that were “Clean” often had multiple stomachs and would digest, regurgitate, chew, digest their food again and again to get every last drop of nutrient from it.
 Leviticus calls this “Chewing the cud” (Leviticus 11:3).
 Animals that did not “chew the cud” were unclean.

 Of course this is a picture of how we handle the word and spiritual truth.
 Clean has to do with the word.
 Remember that Christ sanctifies the Church by the washing of the water of the Word (Eph 5:26).
-Clean has to do with “approving that which is excellent” as in Phillippians 1: “That your love may abound in all wisdom and discernment that you may be able to approve that which is excellent” to be “pure and without offense (spot) in the day of Christ”.
+Clean has to do with “approving that which is excellent” as in Phillippians 1: “That your love may abound in all wisdom and discernment that you may be able to approve that which is excellent” to be “pure and without offense (spot) in the day of Christ” (Phil 1:10).
 A clean animal is a picture of the person who abides in the word and the word abides in them.

-The pharisees were not clean and for that reason they could not recognize anything spiritual that Jesus said.
+The pharisees were not clean.
+For that reason they could not recognize anything spiritual that Jesus said.
 He said, “you can’t hear my sayings because my word does not abide in you” (John 8:43).
 He told them they could not receive the word because it had no place in them.
-Of the apostles and disciples, he said “now you are clean because of the word which I have spoken to you” (John 15:3).
+In contrast when He spoke to the apostles and disciples, he said “now you are clean because of the word which I have spoken to you” (John 15:3).
 When He talked about sanctifying them in John 17 in His high priestly prayer, He prayed that the Father would sanctify them in the word and in the truth because the word is the truth (John 17:17).
-HE said “they have received your word and have received the word that I have given them.
+He said “they have received your word and have received the word that I have given them.
 They are yours and now they know that I have come out from you” (John 17:8).
 So being clean has to do with the ability through the word to approve of that which comes out from God and set your seal on it (John 3:33).
 Dogs again are indiscriminate.
 The word is to them the “letter”.
 It might as well be garbage.
 It is just “dog food”.
 You and I can both be handling the word, but if I am a “dog” I am not going to get anything spiritual from it.
 Not only that, but I am going to devour you and use the word to do it (Mt 7:8).

 These are workers that think of themselves as the servants of the Lord.
 These are people among the churches that were going from place to place stirring up trouble for Paul’s ministry.
 Their “work” which they considered to be for the Lord was actually tearing down the body of Christ and taking food out of people’s mouth.
 They caused dissention and turned people against the New Testament ministry.
 They slandered Paul and brought people into bondage.
 They corrupted the Gospel to bring people back to law or back to themselves and into works in order to disqualify them and judge them unworthy of their prize, carrying them off as captive and stealing their crown (Col 2:8; 2:18).
 These guys are “thieves and robbers” (John 10:8).
-That is the evil workers, and the Lord will say “depart from Me, you workers of iniquity” (Lk 13:27).
+They are the evil workers, and the Lord will say “depart from Me, you workers of iniquity” (Lk 13:27).
 They boasted in their works.
 They said, “didn’t we do all these miracles in Your Name and preach in your name and do mighty things in Your name” (Mt 7:21-23).
 He says, “You are workers of iniquity.”
 Their works are evil.
 Especially the ones they do in His name because they are not feeding anyone, they are beating people.
 They are not stewards of the mysteries of God in God’s household to dispense Christ freely to the children who are heirs.
 They are taking food off the table, throwing it in the trash can, and saying “you’re not worthy to eat that until you’ve done what I say.”
 Or they may say “you’re listening to that guy and he’s got nothing good to say.”
 And yet the person they are talking about is a steward giving the food.

 Php 3:3 For we are the circumcision, which worship God in the spirit, and rejoice in Christ Jesus, and have no confidence in the flesh.